scala/docs.scala-lang/overviews/futures/overview.md

     }

-which is a bit harder to grasp than the for-comprehension, but we analyze to better understand the `flatMap` operation.
+which is a bit harder to grasp than the for-comprehension, but we analyze it to better understand the `flatMap` operation.
 The `flatMap` operation maps its own value into some other future.
 Once this different future is completed, the resulting future is completed with its value.
-In our example, `flatMap` used the value of the `usdQuote` future to map the value of the `chfQuote` into a third future which sends a request to buy a certain amount of Swiss francs.
+In our example, `flatMap` uses the value of the `usdQuote` future to map the value of the `chfQuote` into a third future which sends a request to buy a certain amount of Swiss francs.
-Only once this third future completes is the resulting future completed.
+The resulting future `purchase` is completed only once this third future returned from `map` completes.

-This can be mind-boggling, but fortunately the `flatMap` operation is seldom used outside for-comprehensions, which are easier to understand.
+This can be mind-boggling, but fortunately the `flatMap` operation is seldom used outside for-comprehensions, which are easier to use and understand.

 The `filter` combinator creates a new future which contains the value of the original future only if it satisfies some predicate.
 Otherwise,